BUPT/bupt.github.io/README.md

 ### Rules

-1. Attachments & Image files: all files need to be saved under the folder `docs/assets/2019/` (2019 is the current year), and you can expect the url of your file is under the url `https://bupt.github.io/awesome-chatbot/assets/2019/`
+1. Attachments & Image files: all files need to be saved under the folder `docs/assets/2019/` (2019 is the current year), and you can expect the url of your file is under the url `https://bupt.github.io/awesome-chatbot/assets/2019/`.
+Please rename all image file name to reflex the blog names.

 1. Author Information: all the author information is saved in the file `docs/_data/author.yml`, please free free to add & modify it by yourself.
 See: <https://mmistakes.github.io/minimal-mistakes/docs/authors/>

+1. Please rename all filenames to *`lowercase`*, and replace `#` to `-`.

 1. Add a teasor image with size 500x300 to your post by add the following `YAML Front Matter` to your post:
     ```yaml
     header:
       teaser: /assets/2019/my-awesome-post-teaser-500x300.jpg
     ```

 ## Maintainers

 - @HoneyCatty - Meina SONG, CS Professor, CAD Lab.
 - @huan - Huan LI (李卓桓), CS Ph.D., CAD Lab.
+- @CyFeng16 - Shenda SHI, CS Master, CAD Lab.

 ## COPYRIGHT & LICENSE